Telemundo is another U.S. Spanish-language television network. It has historically been a distant second behind the historically dominant Univision

 The goal of his replacement, Jim Mc Namara

 , was to clean up Tortorici's mess: to better compete against Univision, he shifted the network back to a more "traditional" lineup with a reliance on imported programming.
-A second cable network targeted to younger audiences called Mun2 (pronounced Mun Dos) also launched around this time, which these days mainly carries reality programming, WWE
+A second cable network targeted to younger audiences called Mun2 (pronounced Mun Dos, now known as NBC Universo) also launched around this time, which these days mainly carries reality programming, WWE

 replays, extended soccer rights and Music Videos